 If your nursing degree is an ADN, an AAS degree, or you are a Diploma Nurses, please email or call 208-426-1727 before applying to the RN-BS Completion Track.
-One of our RN-BS Advisors will review your credentials and provide you with information about any general education requirements.
+One of our RN-BS Advisors will review your credentials and provide you with information about your options for meeting Boise State’s general education (core course) requirements.

 ADN or AAS, plus Bachelor’s Degree

-If your nursing degree is an ADN or AAS, but you previously earned a bachelor’s degree from a regionally accredited institution, you are “core certified” and meet general education (core course) requirements.*
+If your nursing degree is an ADN or AAS, but you have also earned a bachelor’s degree from a regionally accredited institution, you are “core certified” and meet general education (core course) requirements.*

 - Reliable internet connection.
 Broadband or a high speed network connection is preferred.

 - The ability to send and receive email, including email attachments.